Building an Hadoop 0.20.x version for HBase 0.90.2

 The build test fails, now what?

 Now comes the more delicate part: If you run the build tests via ant test, you will notice that the build test process always fails!
 One consistent test error is reported by TestFileAppend4 and logged to the file build/test/TEST-org.apache.hadoop.hdfs.TestFileAppend4.txt.
-Here is a short excerpt of the test’s output (click here for a longer snippet):
+Here is a short excerpt of the test’s output:

 2011-04-06 09:40:28,666 INFO ipc.Server (Server.java:run(970)) - IPC Server handler 5 on 47574, call append(/bbw.test, DFSClient_1066000827) from 127.0.0.1:45323: error: org.apache.hadoop.hdfs.protocol.AlreadyBeingCreatedException: failed to create file /bbw.test for DFSClient_1066000827 on client 127.0.0.1, because this file is already being created by DFSClient_-95621936 on 127.0.0.1